meh/meh.github.io/_posts/random/2012-08-17-I-hate-people.md

 I'd say this is slightly better and funnier, and also my "property", so it's fine.

-For non-italian speakers "schizofrenico" means "schizophrenic".
+For perspicacity deprived non-italian speakers "schizofrenico" means "schizophrenic".

 Fuck you retarded owner of paranoid.pk, fuck you.